kuhlskev/in-app-NQE-checks-examples/examples/cisco-self-signed-certificates-field-notice-70489.md

    "16.8.2",
    "16.8.3"
   ];

-isAffectedPlatform(device) =
+​
+// Determines if the given device may be affected by the field notice, based on two criteria:
+//  (1) the device OS is either IOS or IOS-XE, and
+//  (2) the OS version matches at least one of the affected version strings listed above. isAffectedPlatform(device) =
   (device.platform.os == OS.IOS || device.platform.os == OS.IOS_XE) &&
   (!isPresent(device.platform.osVersion) || length((foreach versionPattern in affectedVersions
                                                     where matches(device.platform.osVersion, versionPattern)
                                                     select versionPattern)) > 0);

-getTrustPointsWithSelfSignedCerts(d) =
+​
+​
+// For the given device, get the trustpoints that have "enrollment selfsigned" set defined for the given device.
-  foreach line in d.files.config let crypto = patternMatch(line.text, `crypto pki trustpoint {tpName:string}`)
+// Includes the number of self-signed certs declared for the trustpoint. getTrustPointsWithSelfSignedCerts(device) = foreach line in device.files.config let crypto = patternMatch(line.text, `crypto pki trustpoint {tpName:string}`) where isPresent(crypto) let enrollmentLines = (foreach cryptoLine in line.children
-  where isPresent(crypto)
-  let enrollmentLines = (foreach cryptoLine in line.children
                          where isPresent(patternMatch(cryptoLine.text, `enrollment selfsigned`))
                          select cryptoLine.text)
   where length(enrollmentLines) > 0
-  let certLines = (foreach line in d.files.config
+  let certLines = (foreach line in device.files.config
                    let cryptoCertChain = patternMatch(line.text, `crypto pki certificate chain {tpName:string}`)
                    where isPresent(cryptoCertChain) && cryptoCertChain.tpName == crypto.tpName
                    foreach certLine in line.children